Towns & Places:

 Little Jerusalem Badlands State Park

-Logan County, Kansas, in the northeast portion of the state, was first called St. John County when it was created from part of Wallace County in 1881.
+Logan County, Kansas, is in the northeast portion of the state.
+It was first called St. John County when it was created from part of Wallace County in 1881.

 The county’s landscape included level plains with a very small portion that is rough and bluffy.
 The north fork of the Smoky Hill River entered the northwest and flowed southeast for some distance before uniting with the south fork, flowing southeast into Gove County.
 Twin Butte, Turkey, and Hackberry Creeks were important tributaries.

 When Kansas became a state in 1861, western Kansas counties remained unorganized for many years.
-The region continued to be utilized by Plains Indians as a vast buffalo hunting ground and potential highway to the sparsely settled West.
-However, the necessity of connections with Denver, Colorado, and the Pacific coast created a demand for a short, convenient, and fast route to the west.
+Plains Indians continued to utilize the region as a vast buffalo hunting ground and potential highway to the sparsely settled West.
+However, the necessity of connections with Denver, Colorado, and the Pacific coast created a demand for a short, convenient, and fast route to the West.

 In the 1860s, the Smoky Hill Trail became prominent.
-Along the Smoky Hill River, this trail provided a route to Fort Wallace and then west to Colorado toward California.
-In Logan County, the trail followed the Smoky Hill River through present-day Russell Springs.
-The trail then crossed the river’s north fork and extended along the south fork to Fort Wallace, then to the west.
-Three stage lines crossed the trail, including the Butterfield Overland Despatch, Overland Express, and Wells Fargo.
+This trail along the Smoky Hill River provided a route to Fort Wallace and west to Colorado toward California.
+The trail followed the Smoky Hill River in Logan County through present-day Russell Springs.
+It then crossed the river’s north fork and extended along the south fork to Fort Wallace and then to the West.
+TWest stage lines crossed the trail: the Butterfield Overland Despatch, Overland Express, and Wells Fargo.

 In 1865, Eaton Station was founded as a stop on the Butterfield Overland Despatch.
 In 1867, it became known as the town of Russell Springs, named for William Russell, a rancher who utilized the springs to water his cattle.